jduffield65/coppafish/docs/pipeline/extract.md

 ### Error - clipped pixels
-Because `scale` is computed from one tile and round, there is a possibility during the course of the extract step of the pipeline that a much more intense tile/round will be encountered such that the pixel values will have to be clipped after scaling to be kept within the *uint16* range.
+Because `scale` is computed from one tile and round, there is a possibility during the course of the extract step of the pipeline that a much more intense tile/round will be encountered such that the pixel values will have to be clipped after scaling, to be kept within the *uint16* range.

 The number of pixels for which this happens on tile $t$, round $r$, channel $c$ is saved as [`nb.extract_debug.n_clip_pixels[t, r, c]`](../notebook_comments.md#extract_debug).

-Clipped pixels can cause more spots to be detected in the find_spots section of the pipeline as shown below, so are best avoided:
+Clipped pixels can cause more spots to be detected in the [*find spots*](find_spots.md) section of the pipeline, as shown below, so are best avoided:

 === "Spot detection with no clipped pixels"
     ![image](../images/pipeline/extract/spot_no_clip.png){width="500"}